-- There is very little theory in valuation and I am not sure what an academic valuation would like like and am not sure that I want to find out. - Pragmatism, not purity: The end game is to estimate a value for an asset.
-I plan to get there, even if it means taking short cuts and making assumptions that would make purists blanch. - To act on your valuations, you have to have faith in - In your own valuation judgments. - In markets: that prices will move towards your value estimates.
-That faith will have to be earned.
+- No place for academics: There is very little theory in valuation and I am not sure what an academic valuation would like like and am not sure that I want to find out. - Pragmatism, not purity: The end game is to estimate a value for an asset.
+I plan to get there, even if it means taking short cuts and making assumptions that would make purists blanch. - All about faith: To act on your valuations, you have to have faith in - In your own valuation judgments. - In markets: that prices will move towards your value estimates. - You have to earn that faith, not be endowed with it.